-Mr. David Craik Pension Administrator Delaware Public Employees Retirement System 860 Silver Lake Boulevard, Suite 1 Dover, Delaware 19904
+Ms. Joanna Adams Pension Administrator Delaware Public Employees Retirement System 860 Silver Lake Boulevard, Suite 1 Dover, Delaware 19904

-Dear Dave:
+Dear Joanna:

-As requested, we have performed an analysis of the Postretirement Health Plan provided by the State of Delaware as of July 1, 2019.
-The following report contains our findings and additional disclosures required by the Government Finance Officers Association (GFOA) for excellence in financial reporting.
+As requested, we have performed an analysis of the Postretirement Health Plan provided by the State of Delaware as of July 1, 2020.
+The following report contains our findings and additional disclosures required by Government Finance Officers Association (GFOA) for excellence in financial reporting.